rjspencer/docs/api_v1.md

 custom\_field\_data

-	if you have custom data set on audio for you account, the slugs will show up as keys here with their values
+	if you have custom data set on audio for your account, the slugs will show up as keys here with their values

 ## /audio/{audioId}
 `[GET] /account/{accountId}/audio/{audioId}`